cuongtm2012/Film_Flex_Release/docs/DOCKER_CRON_SETUP_GUIDE.md

-# FilmFlex Cron Setup Comparison Guide
+# PhimGG Cron Setup Comparison Guide

 ## 🚨 **PROBLEM: Current Setup (Wrong)**

-Your current cron jobs are trying to import data into the **HOST system database**, but your FilmFlex app runs in **Docker containers** with an isolated database.
+Your current cron jobs are trying to import data into the **HOST system database**, but your PhimGG app runs in **Docker containers** with an isolated database.

 ```bash
 # Current cron jobs (WRONG - imports to host database)